Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Introduction

 \paragraph{Deterministic Sampling} For the density representation by particles, we use deterministic samples (also called low-discrepancy samples).
 Compared to random samples, (i)~the density is covered more homogeneously, (ii)~the number of particles required for coverage is reduced, (iii)~statistical properties, e.g., moments, show a much better convergence, (iv)~and reproducibility is ensured.
 In this paper, we use the sampling method from \cite{hanebeckDiracMixtureApproximation2009} also used in \cite{steinbringSmartSamplingKalman2016}.

-\paragraph{Newton flow Induced by Set Distance Measure} The flow induced by the homotopy continuation very rarely produces exact results.
+\paragraph{Newton Flow Induced by Set Distance Measure} The flow induced by the homotopy continuation very rarely produces exact results.
 In general, we have to be content with approximations.
 This means that we have to continually track the closest approximation to the true posterior over the artificial time.
-Closeness is measured by a set distance measure, the so called generalized Cram{\'e}r-von Mises distance, that allows the efficient comparison of \glspl{DMD} and is differentiable w.r.t. to the particle locations and weights.
-The optimal particle approximation is tracked over artificial time $\gamma$ by a Newton flow indced by this generalized Cram{\'e}r-von Mises distance.
+Closeness is measured by a set distance measure, the so called generalized Cram{\'e}r-von Mises distance \cite{AT15_Hanebeck,arXiv14_Hanebeck-Reduction} or Cram{\'e}r distance for short, that allows the efficient comparison of \glspl{DMD} and is differentiable w.r.t.\ to the particle locations and weights.
+The optimal particle approximation is tracked over artificial time $\gamma$ by a Newton flow induced by this generalized Cram{\'e}r distance.